melroy89/gitlab-deployer/README.md

 2. Install the NodeJS depedencies via: `npm install`
 3. Prepare the `.env` (see [.env.example](.env.example) file), like setting the `GITLAB_SECRET_TOKEN` environment variable.
 4. To start the bot by executing: `npm start`

-Hint: You can also disable the Telegram integration during testing, set: `TELEGRAM_ENABLED=false` in the `.env` file.